moddyz/CMakeFormatVim/README.md

 # CMakeFormatVim

-Vim plugin for the [cmake-format](https://github.com/cheshirekow/cmake_format) tool.
+Vim plugin for auto-formatting CMake files.

 ## Installation

 ### Install cmake-format

-The `cmake-format` tool is required - see https://github.com/cheshirekow/cmake_format for installation details.
+The **cmake-format** tool is required - see https://github.com/cheshirekow/cmake_format for installation details.

 The `cmake-format` executable needs to be available in the shell environment of the vim process.